HeeManSu/Polling-System/README.md

-# TagHash Assignment - Polling system and trend analysis
+#  Polling system and trend analysis
 ## **Node.js + express + React + Postgres + redis 🔥 🔥 🔥**

 ## Quick Introduction:
-This assignment is given for the full-stack intern role at TagHash.
 It is a polling system and based on the poll data it shows some charts. \
 In this project, I've used node.js and express for the backend, react for the frontend, PostgreSQL for the database, and Introduced caching(Redis + upstash) mechanism.

-## Infrastructure Diagram the polling system:
+## Working Diagram the polling system:

 ![diagram](https://github.com/cybrog-x/Polling-System/assets/97340980/c3d45af2-8259-459c-ae88-6ced56707507)